-Mat board is a dense stack of paper, several laminates thick held together with glue.
+Mat board is a dense stack of paper.
+It is several laminates thick and held together with glue.
 The blade used to cut it is very thin.
 It must be, because if the blade was too thick it would tear the paper.
-Yet because it’s so thin it has a tendency to flex, and if the blade flexes, the line of the cut will waver.
+But because the blade is so thin it has a tendency to flex as it drags through the mat board, and if the blade flexes, the line of the cut will waver.

 If blade flex occurs, three steps should be followed to eliminate it.
 Change the blade depth, change the backing sheet and change the blade.

 Rough or ragged edges are another common problem in mat cutting.
 Different manifestations of the problem can be detected by different feels in the cut.
 If the cut feels crunchy, the blade is dented or chipped and must be changed.
-If the cut feels like it’s pulling or tugging slightly, you are cutting repeatedly in the same score on the backing sheet and the backing sheet must be moved slightly one way or another to find a fresh place.
+If the cut feels like it’s pulling or tugging slightly, you are cutting repeatedly in the same score on the backing sheet and the backing sheet must be moved slightly one way or the other to find a fresh place to cut into.

 Rather than struggle to readjust the blade depth each time, most framers employ some form of visual compensation to cope with the issue.
 The most common approach is to simply watch the point of penetration relative to the pencil lines, moving the point of penetration forward or back slightly to compensate.
 On mat cutters where the blade cuts through a slot before penetrating, the same adjustment can be accomplished by moving the cutting head’s indicator line forward or back of the pencil line.

 The trick, of course, is in knowing how far to move it.
 Is it a sixteenth of an inch?
 Is it a thirty-second?
 Well, that depends on the degree of the over cut (or under cut).
 So what’s called for here is a test cut to diagnose the degree of the over or under cut.
 If you are willing to make six cuts rather than just four, you can get perfect corners on your mats fairly consistently.
 Here’s what you do…